-Three parent/teacher consultations are planned for the year.
-All parents are expected to attend the first and third consultation.
-The second consultation held in January will be determined by a parent or teacher request for a consultation.
+Two parent/teacher consultations are planned for the year.
+All parents are expected to attend the first consultation and the second is optional, as determined by a parent or teacher request for a consultation.
 If during the school year you desire information, feel free to contact the teacher by telephone.
 Also, you may request a parent teacher consultation anytime during the year, and we will be glad to oblige.
 Close communication between home and school provides the teamwork necessary for quality Christian Education.